ymori206226/test/README.md

 pyscf_guess         :Guess for pyscf: 'minao', 'chkfile'

 # For qulacs (VQE part)
-print_level         :Printing level
+-print_level         :Printing level
-mix_level           :Number of pairs of orbitals to be mixed (to break symmetry) rho                 :Trotter number kappa_guess         :Guess for kappa: 'zero', 'read', 'mix', 'random' theta_guess         :Guess for T1 and T2 amplitudes: 'zero', 'read', 'mix', 'random' Kappa_to_T1         :Flag to use ***.kappa file (T1-like) for initial guess of T1 spin                :Spin quantum number for spin-projection ng                  :Number of grid points for spin-projection DS                  :Ordering of T1 and T2: 0 for Exp[T1]Exp[T2], 1 for Exp[T2]Exp[T1] print_amp_thres     :Threshold for T amplitudes to be printed constraint_lambda   :Constraint for spin
+-mix_level           :Number of pairs of orbitals to be mixed (to break symmetry) -rho                 :Trotter number
+-kappa_guess         :Guess for kappa: 'zero', 'read', 'mix', 'random' -theta_guess         :Guess for T1 and T2 amplitudes: 'zero', 'read', 'mix', 'random' -Kappa_to_T1         :Flag to use \*\*\*.kappa file (T1-like) for initial guess of T1 -spin                :Spin quantum number for spin-projection -ng                  :Number of grid points for spin-projection -DS                  :Ordering of T1 and T2: 0 for Exp[T1]Exp[T2], 1 for Exp[T2]Exp[T1] -print_amp_thres     :Threshold for T amplitudes to be printed -constraint_lambda   :Constraint for spin

 # For scipy.optimize
 opt_method          :Method for optimization